xpgram/advance-wars/src/00 - Todo List.md

   [ ] Create a dev button for posting camera state.

 - [ ] Timer.every.max is always +1 by implementation; I'm too busy to solve this rn.
+  - [ ] The default for non-repeating events is 0?
+It should probably be 1. e.repeat should be decremented before the extension check.
   - [ ] FlareIgniteEvent will need to be updated to reflect .every() changes.

 - [ ] TrackCar doesn't respect sight map yet.